Betty White, TV’s Golden Girl, dies at 99

 “Mike, you’re playing like Betty White out there,” jeered one of his chums.
 White, flat on the ground and covered in mud, fired back, “That’s not what your girlfriend said!”

-The instantly-viral video helped spark a successful Facebook campaign to have her host “Saturday Night Live.”
-The much-watched episode won her a seventh Emmy.
+The instantly-viral video helped spark a Facebook campaign called “Betty White to Host SNL (please?)!,” whose half-million fans led to her co-hosting “Saturday Night Live” in a much-watched, much-hailed edition that Mother’s Day weekend.
+The appearance won her a seventh Emmy award.

-But White stole the show, and became a key part of the series, an immediate hit.
+But White stole the show, and the salty Elka Ostrovsky became a key part of the series, an immediate hit.
 She was voted the Entertainer of the Year by members of The Associated Press.

 “It’s ridiculous,” White said of the honor.
 “They haven’t caught on to me, and I hope they never do.”